-Said to be a first of its kind for Australia, the Paint Factory Arts Village would be an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally-designed residences and communal spaces.
+Said to be a first of its kind for Australia, The Paint Factory Arts Village would be an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally-designed residences and communal spaces.

-“We plan to create a permanent address that features artists, art galleries, event space, artisans, micro brewer, coffee roaster, pop-up fresh produce and an artisan market, community, educational facilities, visual artists and other creative professionals, living and working on the site alongside stunning homes, artists-in-residences and large areas of landscaped open space,” Hey said.
+“We plan to create a permanent address that features artists, art galleries, event space, artisans, a micro brewer, coffee roaster, pop-up fresh produce and an artisan market, community, educational facilities, visual artists and other creative professionals, living and working on the site alongside stunning homes, artists-in-residences and large areas of landscaped open space,” Hey said.

-The project takes inspiration from Brisbane’s Powerhouse arts venue along with developments and collectives both in Australia and overseas that have re-imagined and energised redundant land uses, including the Abbotsford Convent in Victoria; Germany’s Alte-Spinnerei and Miami’s Wynwood Walls.
+The project takes inspiration from Brisbane’s Powerhouse arts venue, along with developments and collectives both in Australia and overseas that have re-imagined and energised redundant land uses, including the Abbotsford Convent in Victoria, Germany’s Alte-Spinnerei and Miami’s Wynwood Walls.

-Hey said that through the paint factory project, Brisbane has the opportunity to become an essential Australian destination for arts professionals and interested community members, rivalling Melbourne and Sydney.
+Hey said that through The Paint Factory project, Brisbane has the opportunity to become an essential Australian destination for arts professionals and interested community members, rivalling Melbourne and Sydney.

 Plans for the arts village will draw on the existing industrial buildings for the artistic component of the development and will also include a “diversity of residential uses” spread throughout for both artists and residents.

-Brisbane artist Ryan Presley, who has been using studio space at the Paint Factory since 2017 said it had been of major benefit to his work.
+Brisbane artist Ryan Presley, who has been using studio space at The Paint Factory since 2017, said it had been of major benefit to his work.